Weld logo

 Alooma supported real-time ingestion from Kafka, databases (MySQL, PostgreSQL), logs, REST APIs, and SaaS apps, with built-in transformations (masking, enrichment).
 It automatically handled schema changes, and could write to BigQuery partitions.

-Features include: ETL/ELT pipelines, API generation, cloud & on-prem deployment, real-time event triggers, pre-built templates (“Jitterpaks”), and monitoring dashboards.
-Also supports multi-environment promotion and CI/CD.
+Key features include ETL/ELT pipelines, API creation, real-time event triggers, hybrid deployment, pre-built templates (Jitterpaks), and monitoring dashboards.
+Additional capabilities include multi-environment promotion and CI/CD integration.

 Flexibility & Customization